maqsud07081988/portable-mysql-8/README.md

 ### How To Use
 **Note: I'll be using mysql-8.0.32-winx64.zip as an example for this how to**

-1. Clone and build this repo or download and extract the latest release zip file of PortableMySQL8
+1. Download and extract the latest release zip file of PortableMySQL8 or clone and build this repo

 2. Run PortableMySQL8.exe.
 It will create a new sub-directory named 'mysql' in the same directory as the exe.
 Inside the 'mysql' directory there will be a 'config' directory with a new default 'my.ini' config file created within; leave this alone for now.
 (Note: If it doesn't create the 'mysql' directory then close PortableMySQL8 and create the directory by hand in the same directory as PortableMySQL8.exe without the quotes.
 You don't have to create the config directory, it will be created automatically)